-There is the primary challenge, pleasing all your reader’s viewpoints at the same time, but it is true that trying to be fake, trying to be something you’re not cannot be a good idea.
+There is the primary challenge, pleasing all your reader’s viewpoints at the same time.
+Trying to fake a skill, or trying to show yourself as something you’re not can never be a good idea.
 There are several types of article that any writer can create, including:

 - A foundational piece (containing basic information people need to know about for this subject).

-- Where to get the information you need (summarising sites where good information can be gleaned).
+- Where to get the information you need (summarising sites where good information is available).

 - ‘How-to‘ posts.

 - “N” things you should know about…